-Rules:
+College Rules:

-- 1) Pupils must not bring the name of the College into disrepute. - 2) Bullying, insulting, intimidating or threatening behaviour of any sort, including: racial, religious, cultural, sexist, homophobic, biphobic, transphobic, disability, cyber will not be tolerated. - 3) Acts of physical or sexual violence or harassment will not be tolerated. - 4) Smoking and the possession of smoking materials, including e-cigarettes and vaping, is strictly forbidden within the College grounds, as is the possession or consumption of alcohol when a pupil is under College supervision or travelling to/from College. - 5) The possession or taking of non-prescribed drugs, or items intended to resemble them, is forbidden. - 6) Pupils must not sell anything to other students in or around the College site without authorisation. - 7) Pupils must not use ICT inappropriately. - 8) Pupils must not cause wilful damage. - 9) Pupils must not take other people's belongings without their permission. - 10) Pupils must be smart in appearance and wear full uniform as defined in the 'College Uniform List'. - 11) Pupils must not leave the College site without authorisation. - 12) Pupils must not chew gum. - 13) Pupils must attend all timetabled lessons unless permission is obtained from an appropriate member of staff. - 14) Mobile phones will be turned off and out of sight between 08.35 and 15.50. - 15) Chewing gum, laser pens, liquid paper should not be brought into College - 16) No offensive weapons as defined in the Prevention of Crime Act 1953 as "any article made or adapted for causing injury to the person; or intended by the person having it with them for such use by them" should be brought into College.
-This includes, knives, disguised knives and firearms real or otherwise. - 17) Other prohibited items such as chemicals, fireworks, imitation weapons, alcohol and smoking materials, including vape devices and electronic cigarettes, and any illegal or non-prescription drugs must not be brought into College.
+- 1) Pupils must not bring the name of the College into disrepute. - 2) Bullying, insulting, intimidating or threatening behaviour of any sort, including: racial, religious, cultural, sexist, homophobic, biphobic, transphobic, disability, cyber will not be tolerated. - 3) "Banter" or "joking" are not accepted or tolerated as justifications or reasons for behaviours, which cause evidential hurt, whether emotional or physical. - 4) Acts of physical or sexual violence or harassment will not be tolerated.

+- 5) Smoking and the possession of smoking materials, including e-cigarettes and vaping, is strictly forbidden within the College grounds, as is the possession or consumption of alcohol when a pupil is under College supervision or travelling to/from College. - 6) The possession or taking of non-prescribed drugs, or items intended to resemble them, is forbidden. - 7) Pupils must not sell anything to other students in or around the College site without authorisation. - 8) Pupils must not use ICT inappropriately. - 9) Pupils must not cause wilful damage. - 10) Pupils must not take other people's belongings without their permission. - 11) Pupils must be smart in appearance and wear full uniform as defined in the 'College Uniform List'. - 12) Pupils must not leave the College site without authorisation. - 13) Pupils must not chew gum. - 14) Pupils must attend all timetabled lessons unless permission is obtained from an appropriate member of staff. - 15) Mobile phones will be turned off and out of sight between 08.35 and 15.50, unless specific authorisation and supervision is provided. - 16) Chewing gum, laser pens, liquid paper should not be brought into College. - 17) No offensive weapons as defined in the Prevention of Crime Act 1953 as "any article made or adapted for causing injury to the person; or intended by the person having it with them for such use by them" should be brought into College.
+This includes, knives, disguised knives and firearms real or otherwise. - 18) Other prohibited items such as chemicals, fireworks, imitation weapons, alcohol and smoking materials, including vape devices and electronic cigarettes, and any illegal or non-prescription drugs must not be brought into College.